ajit-dherange/Git_Examples/README.md

 https://github.com/xxxxx/Test_Repo.git

 **Prerequisite:**

-Open URL https://github.com/ and click on Sign Up and create account
+1 Open URL https://github.com/ and click on Sign Up and create account

+2 Download Git from https://git-scm.com/download/win and install it

 **Create a new repository on the Github site:**